AnaFarhang/A-Comparative-Study-of-CNNs-and-LSTMs-for-Storm-Surge-Prediction/README.md

 •	**You need to first run .py files in 1_Concatenation folder.
 Then run the .py files in 2_Preprocessing and afterward .py files in 3_Prediction

 •	**To make it easier, you can download all the files in 3_Prediction folder and run the .py files there.
 We have put all the data files after preprocessing in 3_Prediction folder.
+In each of these folders, the order of running .py files is clear by the number.
+As an example, we have 1_prediction_main, then 2_plot_errors_vs_epochs.py, ... in 3_Prediction folder, which shows the order of running .py files.

 •	**For the explanation part, you can easily remove the features that you want from the 1_prediction-main.py file in 3_Prediction folder.
 It is expressed as a comment in this .py file.
 Only to remove "tide" feature, we you need to run 4_XAI_without_tide.py file.